ts-essentials/ts-essentials/README.md

 - [`SafeDictionary<Type, Keys>`](/lib/safe-dictionary.ts) - Constructs an optional object type which property keys are
   `Keys` (`string` by default) and which property values are `Type`
 - [`UnionToIntersection<Union>`](/lib/union-to-intersection.ts) - Constructs a intersection type from union type `Union`
-- [`ValueOf<Type>`](/lib/value-of.ts) - Constructs a type that returns a primitive for primitive itself, array elements, function return type or object property values
+- [`ValueOf<Type>`](/lib/value-of.ts) - Constructs a type for type `Type` and equals to a primitive for primitives, array elements for arrays, function return type for functions or object property values for objects
 - [`XOR<Type1, Type2>`](/lib/xor.ts) - Construct a type which is assignable to either type `Type1` or `Type2` but not
   both